Aerial Arts vs Aerial Yoga - The Difference and A Beginner's Guide to Aerial Fitness

 • Stay hydrated with plenty of water before the workout.
 This will prepare you for the intense workout ahead!

-• If you’re eating or drinking prior to your working, try fueling yourself with a light meal and avoid any soft drinks or acidic liquid.
+• If you’re eating or drinking prior to your workout, try fueling yourself with a light meal and avoid any soft drinks or acidic liquid.
 You may be performing movements upside down, so this is just to avoid any discomfort in the gut.